camerastudy/camerastudy.github.io/about.md

 As part of the study, participants are asked to come to Sunnybrook Health Sciences Centre <strong>1-2 times per year for 5 years</strong>.
 During the study visits, participants will complete:

     * tasks assessing your memory and thinking
     * questionnaires about your background and health
+* a fasting blood draw
-* a fasting blood draw<li>a brain MRI scan
+* a brain MRI scan
 * a vital signs assessment (blood pressure, height, weight)
 * a short walking and balance assessment